Modalities, Training, and Philosophy

 What to expect during your session:

 You can expect a clean, comfortable, and calm atmosphere with good light, soothing music, and a non-judgmental, open welcome from your therapist.
-After you fill out an intake form, we will sit down in the massage room for a short check-in about your needs and goals for the session.
+Before getting you on the table, we will do a short check-in about your needs and goals for the session and may do some range of motion testing.

-My work is done most effectively over bare skin; however, my first priority is for my client to feel comfortable.
+Massage therapy is performed most effectively over bare skin; however, our first priority is for our clients to feel comfortable.
 You are welcome to remove some or all clothing, knowing that there will be appropriate and modest draping during the massage.
-I’ll give you privacy to disrobe to your comfort level and get under the sheets.
-I’ll knock before I re-enter and begin the massage.
+You will be given privacy to disrobe to your comfort level and get under the sheets and received knock on the door before before your therapist re-enters the room.

-You may experience “massage brain” following a session – I recommend leaving some time directly following the session before your next obligation to integrate the work.
+You may experience “massage brain” following a session – we recommend leaving some time directly following the session before your next obligation to integrate the work.
 It may take several days to feel the full effects of the massage and it is not uncommon to feel some discomfort following deeper work, especially around chronic pain areas.
 Trust the process as your body adapts and integrates the new shifts that have occurred.
-Since all bodies are different, I cannot always accurately predict how your body will respond to the the techniques I use.
-I encourage feedback during and after the session so that I can continue to provide you the best care possible!
+Since all bodies are different, we cannot always accurately predict how your body will respond to the techniques used.
+We encourage feedback during and after the session so that we can continue to provide you the best care possible!